rystanley/genepopedit/README.md

 * If you don’t understand something, please let me know:
 (ryan.stanley _at_ dfo-mpo.gc.ca).
-* Any ideas on how to improve the functionality is very much appreciated.
+* Any ideas on how to improve the functionality are very much appreciated.
 * If you spot a typo, feel free to edit and send a pull request.

 Pull request how-to: